ThomasVanoverschelde/HipMove/README.md

 # HipMove

-//This code not available yet !
+// This code is not available in public yet.
+// Contact me by email if you want see it.